aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some fortune cookies contain no fortune.
+> 🥠 A conclusion is simply the place where you got tired of thinking.

-Last update: Tue Feb 17 05:50:15 2026
+Last update: Wed Feb 18 05:52:45 2026

 ### Let's play! 🎮